 “The busiest people I have known in my life always have time enough to do everything.
 Those who do nothing are always tired and pay no attention to the little amount of work they are required to do.
 They complain constantly that the day is too short.
 The truth is, they are afraid to fight the good fight.”

 The best leaders are leaders of themselves first.
-While I mastered a long time ago that I am the only one who controls my own destiny, by investing in myself, I am able to help more people and catalyse change for the better.
+While I mastered a long time ago that I am the only one who controls my own destiny, by investing in myself, I am able to help more people and catalyze change for the better.

 What is your favorite quote?

-“We must never stop dreaming.
+In another of my favorite quotes from The Pilgrimage, Coelho writes: “We must never stop dreaming.
 Dreams provide nourishment for the soul, just as a meal does for the body.”

 Many times in our lives, we will see our dreams shattered and our desires frustrated, but we have to continue dreaming.